zongyuand399-cas/zongyuand399.github.io/content/bio.md

-I am a PhD student at the School of Science, University of Example, advised by [Prof. Advisor One](https://example.com) and [Dr. Advisor Two](https://example.com).
+I am a recent Master’s graduate in Economics, Money and Finance (Finance and Investment) from the School of Economics, University of Nottingham Ningbo China (UNNC), actively pursuing PhD opportunities in Finance and Economics.

-Prior to this, I obtained a BSc degree with First Class Honours in Natural Science from the University of Example.
+Prior to my master’s study, I received my Bachelor of Economics degree from Henan University.
+At UNNC, I graduated with Distinction and was awarded both the School Prize for Excellent Academic Performance and the Best Dissertation Award (achieving the highest score in the MSc programme).

-My current research focuses on investigating the mathematical principles of natural philosophy.
+My research focuses on corporate finance, entrepreneurial finance, the economics & regulation of innovation, and the Chinese financial system.
+Influenced by my postgraduate training, I also maintain strong research interests in household finance and public economics.